openxc/reference-vi/docs/README.md

 bluetooth link.
 The quickest way to preform this first initial configuration is to use a PC or tablet with a bluetooth interface:

-1. Apply power to the vehicle interface.
+1. Apply power to the VI.
-1. Discover Bluetooth devices on the PC, find the vehicle interface, and pair with it.
+1. Discover Bluetooth devices on the PC, find the VI, and pair with it.
-1. Remove power from the vehicle interface.
+1. Remove power from the VI.
-1. After a few moments, reapply power to the vehicle interface
+1. After a few moments, reapply power to the VI
-1. Very quickly (within 60 seconds) connect to the vehicle interface and open a terminal
+1. Very quickly (within 60 seconds) connect to the VI and open a terminal
 1. type "$$$" and press enter.
 If done quickly, the bluetooth LED should start flashing rapidly and "CMD" should be printed to the screen.